utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/circleci.md

 Select **View All Builds** to view the full list of build jobs.
 From here you can take the following actions:

 * Use the dropdown lists to filter jobs by branch or build status.
-* To view a build in CircleCI, hover over a build and select **View build details**.
+* To open a build in CircleCI, hover over a build and select **View build details**.
 * To start a new build, select **Run Build**.
 Select or enter the name of the branch to use and select **Run Build**.
 * To get the latest build status information, select <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg#icon" width="14px"> **Refresh**.
 * To edit or delete the integration, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">.